-Student House Leaders co-plan and lead our annual event.
+Student House Captains co-plan and lead our annual event.

-Students from Year 4 to 7 have the opportunity to participate in SAPSASA.
+Students from Year 4 to 6 have the opportunity to participate in SAPSASA events.

-Year 6 to 7 students can try out for school Knockout teams in Cricket, Soccer, AFL and Netball.
+Year 6 students can try out for school Knockout teams in Cricket, Soccer, AFL and Netball.

-Year 6 to 7 students have opportunities to try out for these sports to make representative Port District SAPSASA teams which also include Hockey, Golf and Tennis.
+Year 6 students have opportunities to try out for these sports to make representative Port District SAPSASA teams which also include Hockey, Golf and Tennis.